Bahrain-Saudi Arabia union ‘meant to save US Navy base’

 A possible attack on Iran would require a fully-prepared US Fifth Fleet, even as its host country Bahrain is engulfed in a public uprising.
 A solution comes after the island nation trumpeted a future formal union with its mighty ally Saudi Arabia.

-“What America is hoping to achieve is for the most fundamental, most radical elements of Islam to be left whilst more moderate regimes have been disbanded.
+“The United States has typically used Saudi Arabia similar to the Roman Empire used gladiators – the Saudis have always funded the wars against other nations that the US has been interested in,” independent researcher and writer Soraya Sepahpour-Ulrich told RT.“What America is hoping to achieve is for the most fundamental, most radical elements of Islam to be left whilst more moderate regimes have been disbanded.
 This would give America and its partner Israel an excuse to wage a war against those fundamental regimes,” she said.